KevinRansom/llmresearch/ContextSummary - Technical Memo.md

   Configurable token limit ensures the summary remains usable within the model’s context window.
 Low-signal details decay unless reaffirmed.

 - Editable Memory Interface
   The summary is fully inspectable and user-editable.
 Users may revise phrasing, prune irrelevant content, or tag segments as essential, ephemeral, or instructional.
+This interface may surface in the host environment as a plain-text or markdown buffer, and should support revision tracking.

 ### Recursive Prompt Loop
-1. User submits Prompt?
+1. User submits Prompt
-2. LLM generates Answer? based on (Prompt? + Summary???)
+2. LLM generates Answer based on (Prompt + Summary)
-3. LLM produces Summary? = Summarize(Summary??? + Prompt? + Answer?)
+3. LLM produces new Summary = Summarize(Summary + Prompt + Answer)
-4. Replace the current memory artifact with Summary?
+4. Replace the current memory artifact with updated Summary
-5. Next turn uses Summary? + Prompt??? as input
+5. Next turn uses Summary + next Prompt as input

 ## Shared Memory Interface: Sidebar Summaries
 Exposing the evolving summary as a sidebar element transforms it into a living, co-authored artifact—benefiting both user and agent.

 - Mutual Artifact
   The summary is visible to the user, not hidden for the model alone.
-It becomes a shared reference point.
+It becomes a shared reference point across turns.

 - Instant Session Resumption
   With all salient points at a glance, users can restart or hand off the conversation without retracing every turn.

 - Editable and Exportable
-  Sidebar controls let users correct drift, prune content, or export the summary for documentation or onboarding other models.
+  Sidebar controls let users correct drift, prune content, or export the summary for documentation or onboarding other agents.

 - Trust and Transparency
   Seeing exactly what’s remembered reinforces privacy assurances and invites collaborative refinement.
+This aids GDPR alignment and fosters auditability by design.

 ## Why It’s Useful
 - Extended Effective Context: Summary compression preserves salient history while maximizing token space for reasoning
 - Natural Memory Decay: Irrelevant or old details phase out unless reasserted by user context
 - Reduced Drift: Tight separation of memory and response logic preserves conversational fidelity
 - User Trust and Safety: Memory is transparent, editable, and governed by user intent

 ## Advantages Over Other Approaches